 Under “Featurettes,” there are a total of four items included.
 The first is an almost 19-minute documentary about producing the English dub of Steamboy, which includes interviews with some of the voice actors and some of the crew members involved with the dub.

 Next is a five-minute interview with director Katsuhiro Otomo.
 Otomo speaks in Japanese, but instead of putting subtitles on the bottom of the screen, an American voice-over is dubbed over Otomo’s voice.
 Personally, I found this rather annoying.

 Next is a “Multi-Screen Landscape Study,” which is a 19-minute piece that aired on three screens at a Steamboy exhibition.
 Here, subtitles are utilized to translate the spoken Japanese.
 “The Adventure Continues” is a textless version of the ending credits, which serve as a kind of epilogue for the film.

-The “Animation Onion Skins” runs for about four-and-a-half minutes, and shows the various developmental stages of five scenes; this shows everything from rough animation to final scenes.
+The “Animation Onion Skins” runs for about four-and-a-half minutes, and shows the various developmental stages of five scenes.
+This shows everything from rough animation to final scenes.
 “Production Drawings” runs for almost six minutes, and it shows paintings that had been done as the sets were developed.
 The “Previews” menu includes several previews of both anime and non-anime releases from the studio that released Steamboy.

-From reading Internet chatter over the years, I know that there are both very strong positive and very strong opinions of this film.
+From reading internet chatter over the years, I know that there are both very strong positive and very strong negative opinions of this film.
 While I do enjoy the film, I wouldn’t put myself in the “very strong positive” opinion group.
 Like I mentioned earlier, the pacing of the film is a little slow early on as everything is being established.
 But even with that pacing issue, I do enjoy the overall concept and ideas that were presented in Steamboy.

 Additional review of work by Katsuhiro Otomo: